TwilCynder/startgg-api-programs/README.md

 - `resultsAtEvents.js` : Checks the results of a list of users at a set of events.
 It can be a specified list of events, or all the events they entered ; note that doing that (with no event list) fetches a lot of redundant data (making the script very slow), so it's almost always better to check events using `eventsEntered.js`, then use `resultAtEvents.js`.
 - `videogameContent.js` : Displays characters and/or stages from a videogame.
 Requires a videogame slug, which you can find directly on start.gg (in the URL of a videogame's page)
 - `stageStats.js` : Displays stats about stage picks at a set of events.
+- `runContest.js` : Checks who had the longest (loser) run in a set of events.